Jump to Section

 Behind-the-Scenes Content

-I have said this to probably 50 clients now and about half of them listen.
+I've said this to probably 50 clients now and about half of them listen.

 BTS content outperforms polished content on social media.
 Not sometimes.
 Regularly.

 A 10-second clip of the crew adjusting a light with your product in the background.
 A candid shot of your team cracking up between takes.
 A time-lapse of the set going from empty room to full production.
 This stuff takes zero extra production time.
-You just need someone on the team (even just a phone) capturing it.
+You just need someone on the team, even just a phone, capturing it.

 We had a client last year who posted a 12-second BTS reel from their shoot day.
 Phone footage.
 Someone on their marketing team shot it.
 That reel outperformed their polished hero video by 4x on Instagram.
-They were annoyed about it honestly.
+They were kinda annoyed about it honestly.
 I thought it was funny.

 The Interview Surplus